April 14, 2010

-Past workshop topics have included:
+Past workshop topics have included

 One of the highlights of the international program at Expo is the presentation of several special awards.
-The Animal Advocates award creates partnerships between HSI and international organizations that endorse, promote, and strive to adhere to certain basic policies of animal welfare.
+The Animal Advocates award creates alliances between HSI and international organizations that endorse, promote and strive to adhere to certain basic policies of animal welfare.
 The HSI Award for Extraordinary Commitment and Achievement recognizes individual animal protectionists (particularly those in developing countries) whose sensitivity and compassion have led them to exceptional levels of bravery and self-sacrifice as they strive to mitigate and prevent the suffering of animals from neglect, cruelty and exploitation.

 HSI scholarship program

-HSI internship program
+HSI veterinary training internship program